craigthomasfrost/cfdesigner.github.io/README.md

 ## Information

-These are the innards of my portfolio, it is hosted on github and processed by Jekyll.
+These are the internals of my portfolio; the files that contain all of my thoughts, and process.
+It is hosted on github and processed by Jekyll.

 Feel free to look around, and if motivated to, correct any errors I may have missed, in my doubtless haste,